 Financial Leverage = 200/50 = 4.0x

 This means that for Net Income changes by 4% for every 1% change in Operating Profit.

-- Greater the Debt, higher is the Financial leverage.
+- The greater the Debt, the higher is the financial leverage.

 Colgate Case Study

 Colgate’s Financial Leverage has been relatively stable between 0.90x – 1.69x (excluding the 2014 financial leverage number)

 Total leverage is the percentage change in Net profit relative to its Sales.
 Total leverage measures how sensitive the Net Income is to the change in Sales.

 = Operating Leverage x Financial Leverage

 Let us take a simple Total Leverage calculation example,